eduvpn/documentation/API_V3.md

 **TODO**: it MUST follow the redirects, but *only* for `/info.json` and `/.well-known/vpn-user-portal`, not for the endpoints found through it.

+**TODO**: maybe we can "hard code" the list of endpoints as well, so there is no need to advertise them in the `/info.json`.

 # Authorization Endpoint

 The `authorization_endpoint` is used to obtain an authorization code through an